shang-lin/shang-lin.github.io/about/index.md

 logo: Shang-Lin Chen - About
 ---

-**About Me**

-Who am I?
+**Who am I?**

 My (first) name is Shang-Lin.
 I consider myself to be from California, but I hail from from the Midwestern United States, via the East Coast.
-I work as a software developer / Linux systems administrator, and my interests include languages (both natural and programming), dancing, tai chi chuan, and reading.
-In my spare time I enjoy taking [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course).

-Despite failing kindergarten, I was good at school.
 I have a degree from [Caltech](http://caltech.edu) in Engineering and Applied Sciences.
 I would have majored in Computer Science if Caltech had offered it as a major back then.
-After surviving the infamous Caltech core curriculum, I took courses that included computation, algorithms, object-oriented programming, computer graphics, Spanish, French literature in translation, Chinese, medieval history,political science, financial law, and ping pong.
+After surviving the infamous Caltech core curriculum, my coursework included computer graphics, French literature in translation, Spanish, Chinese, medieval history, political science, financial law, entrepreneurship, and ping pong.

-A mirror of my [original Caltech website](http://shangril.freeshell.org/its/) is still online.
+My interests include languages (both natural and programming), dancing, tai chi chuan, and literature.
+I mainly dance West Coast swing and International-style ballroom and Latin.
+I've been doing Hao-style tai chi chuan since 2003.
+In my spare time, I take [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course).

+I've had an Internet presence of some sort since the late 1990's.
+My first website was for [my cat](http://web.archive.org/web/20050430080829/http://hometown.aol.com/ashino2020/).
+Later, I created the first iteration of my personal website when I was a student at Caltech.
+A [mirror](http://shangril.freeshell.org/its/) is still online.